lin18-microG/local_manifests/README.md

 The main purpose of this organization is to build the "hardened microG" variants for below listed devices:
 - Sony Xperia Z1 compact (amami) [XDA Thread amami](https://forum.xda-developers.com/t/rom-unofficial-11-0-signed-ota-lineage-os-18-1-for-xperia-z1-compact.4199113/)
 - OnePlus 3T (oneplus3) [XDA Thread oneplus3](https://forum.xda-developers.com/t/rom-unofficial-11-0-microg-signed-hardened-lineageos-18-1-oneplus-3-3t.4347693/)
+- Samsung GalaxyTab S2 LTE 9.7 [XDA Thread gts210ltexx](https://xdaforums.com/t/rom-unofficial-11-0-microg-signed-hardened-lineageos-18-1-samsung-tab-s2-lte-9-7.4668606/)
-- OnePlus 7T Pro (hotdog) [XDA Thread hotdog](https://forum.xda-developers.com/t/rom-unofficial-11-0-microg-signed-hardened-lineageos-18-1-oneplus-7t-pro.4335053/)
+- <strike>OnePlus 7T Pro (hotdog) [XDA Thread hotdog](https://forum.xda-developers.com/t/rom-unofficial-11-0-microg-signed-hardened-lineageos-18-1-oneplus-7t-pro.4335053/)</strike>
 - LG G5 international (h850) - no XDA thread

 With the exception of the amami device, all other listed devices are officially supported by LineageOS, so if you are not interested in the "hardened microG" build variant for any other of above devices than the amami, you should simply stick to the official LineageOS builds and build instructions.

 So you have two options:
 1. You simply would like to build the "default LineageOS 18.1" for the amami device